Chart Color Schemes

 Mudgee Surrounds - East is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Mudgee Surrounds - East, as per the latest Census, consisted of 96.4% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 91.0% houses and 9.0% other dwellings.
-Home ownership in Mudgee Surrounds - East stood at 55.1%, with mortgaged dwellings at 22.3% and rented ones at 22.6%.
-The median monthly mortgage repayment was $1,083, below Non-Metro NSW's average of $1,600.
-Median weekly rent in the area was $230, compared to Non-Metro NSW's $300.
-Nationally, Mudgee Surrounds - East's median monthly mortgage repayment was significantly lower than Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Mudgee Surrounds - East, as per the latest Census, consisted of 96.4% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Non-Metro NSW had 91.0% houses and 9.0% other dwellings.
+Home ownership in Mudgee Surrounds - East was higher at 55.1%, with the rest being mortgaged (22.3%) or rented (22.6%).
+The median monthly mortgage repayment was $1,083, lower than Non-Metro NSW's average of $1,600.
+The median weekly rent in the area was $230, compared to Non-Metro NSW's $300.
+Nationally, Mudgee Surrounds - East's mortgage repayments were significantly lower at $1,083 than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing